 In this era where employee engagement is so important, One of the best ways to engage a blue-collar team is to make them feel that they matter.
 This blog will throw light on how organizations can engage their blue-collar employees

-The business and HR leadership are still decoding the engagement mystery, as reported by multiple surveys.
-While a lot is being said and done about improving engagement levels of white collar employees, the other end of the spectrum, the blue collar is still waiting to see the light of the day.
+The business and HR leaders are still decoding the engagement strategy mystery, as reported by multiple surveys.
+While a lot is being said and done about improving engagement levels of white-collar employees, the other end of the spectrum, the blue-collar is still waiting to see the light of the day.

-A Gallup poll in August 2013 found that only 23 percent of blue-collar workers were satisfied with their employers' retirement plans, which acts as a traditional engagement tool for this stratum of a workforce.
-Blue-collar workers were also unhappy with job stress and wages -- only 30 and 33 percent, respectively, were satisfied with these two work issues.
+A Gallup poll in August 2013 found that only 23% of blue-collar workers were satisfied with their employers' retirement plans, which acts as a traditional engagement tool for this stratum of a workforce.
+Blue-collar workers were also unhappy with job stress and wages -- only 30 and 33 per cent, respectively, were satisfied with these two work issues.

 Disengagement of this layer is far more damaging and is visible by the circumstantial evidence in the past where organizations like Honda, Nokia, Maruti had to face the adverse effects of labour unrest.
 But there are enough examples where organizations have gone ahead in defining engagement differently and reaped huge benefits.

 Thus companies need to change the way they treat blue-collar workers and look for newer avenues or reform the old ones to drive meaningful engagement.

 How to engage Blue Collar Employees and make them more productive?

 It starts with a demographical study of this layer which throws a lot of information related to their lifestyle, expenses, family requirements, affiliations, social needs, and intrinsic motivations.

 For example, research stated that this group places a high value on relationships with co-workers, with 72% of workers reporting this to be the most satisfying part of the job.
 This attribute can be used to design the job in such a way that it provides more interfaces with others and helps them build camaraderie.